-An employee, officer or director may serve on external non-profit, governmental or for-profit governance board, however these services must be disclosed, and be approved by the Governing body of the business
+An employee, officer or director may serve on external non-profit, governmental or for-profit governance board which does not give rise to a conflict of interest; however these services must be disclosed, and recorded and considered as such by the Governing body of the business.

 To mitigate this, it is our policy to fully disclose all relationships in enough detail so that stakeholders can understand the nature of the relationship or arrangement and the actual or potential conflict of interest.
-A list of associates and third parties in which interests are held is attached as ANNEXURE "A".